 Setting a Dark Mode Appearance on iDevices

-First off, head into Accessibility by going into Settings -> General -> Accessibility.
-Select Zoom.
+- First off, head into Accessibility by going into Settings -> General -> Accessibility.
+Select Zoom

-Turn Zoom on.
+- Turn Zoom on.

-A lens pops up over the screen.
-At this point, take three fingers and tap three times.
-This menu now pops up:
+- At this point, take three fingers and tap three times.
+This menu pops up

-Next, triple tap again and move the zoom slider all the way down, so you see the whole screen.
+- Next, triple tap again and move the zoom slider all the way down, so you see the whole screen.

-Finally, select ‘Choose Filter’ and then low light.
+- Finally, select ‘Choose Filter’ and then Low Light.

 While this still isn’t allowing us to enable dark mode, it does provide a much easier experience on your eyes, especially at night and in low light situations.